capmeth/acid/docsite/docs/configuration/options.md

 scripts: string | object | [ ... string | object ]
 ```

+Object properties are directly applied as `<script>` attributes.

-String items in the array are assumed to be source urls for the `src` attribute.
+String items are assumed to be source urls for the `src` attribute.

 If `src` contains any whitespace whatsoever, it is assumed to be an inline script.

-Object properties are directly applied as script tag attributes.

 ```js label="default value"
 scripts: []